zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.1.md

   ```

 Access the Grafana dashboard by navigating to `http://<master_ip>:<service_nodeport>`.
 You would need to create a datasource for the Portworx grafana dashboard metrics to be populated.

-Navigate to Configurations --> Datasources.
+Refer to [this page](/shared/metrics/portworx-metrics) for the list of metrics exported by _Portworx_.

-Create a datasource named `prometheus`.
+Then, navigate to Configurations --> Datasources and create a datasource named `prometheus`.
 Enter the Prometheus endpoint as obtained in the install verification step for Prometheus from the above section.

 ![grafanadatasource](/img/datasource-creation-grafana.png)